It’s critical that the execution of your business development strategy keeps progressing, even when things don’t always go according to plan.

 While it’s easy to cast a wide net to attract new opportunities, your business development strategy shouldn’t be based on targeting everyone.
 Rather, you should strategically identify your audience, nurture them, and convert them into new clients.

-Have clearly defined goals
+Have clearly defined and strategic goals

 It’s important to implement SMART goals to help you monitor progress as you and your business development team move through your strategy.
 Teams who use this method are 70% more successful in reaching their goals.